The best independent guide to Lisbon

 Estrela - A calm and prosperous district.
-The tram stops in front of the Basílica da Estrela with its ornate Baroque facade and huge doomed roof.
+The tram stops in front of the Basílica da Estrela with its ornate Baroque facade and huge domed roof.
 Opposite the Basilica is the pleasant Jardim da Estrela, a popular park for families Portuguese and a great place to relax after a long day of sightseeing.

 The tram in front of the Basílica da Estrela